Broken down bus blocks off city centre street

 A broken down bus is affecting traffic including a bus service on a central Norwich street.

-The vehicle is reportedly stuck at the entrance to Cowgate, at Anglia Square.
+The vehicle is stuck at the pedestrian crossing on Magdalen Street opposite the entrance to Cowgate, at Anglia Square.

+Eye witnesses said the bus had about a dozen passengers on it when it broke down and had been parked at the pedestrian crossing for some three hours.

 You may also want to watch: